 In the midst of scandals and declining trust, businesses are increasingly concerned with maintaining a positive brand reputation in the public eye.
 This represents a potential windfall for nonprofits who are looking to leverage needed resources from the business community, including volunteer support.
 So, what does buisness want?

 How to Design a Volunteer Training Program that Boosts Learning When designing a volunteer training program, the biggest challenge is how to create a training process that doesn’t scare volunteers away.
 Often, the programs I work with have daunting amounts of information volunteers must learn in order to perform with confidence.
 Programs must be assured [...]

-In Part I of this post, I discussed the changing nature of the workplace and how technological advances affect how we work with volunteers.
-In today’s world, most volunteers are both virtual and mobile -- even those that work on site -- because many already access information, communicate, and collaborate via a variety of personal [...]
+How to Engage the New Remote Volunteers In Part I of this post, I discussed the changing nature of the workplace and how technological advances affect how we can work with remote volunteers.
+In today’s world, most volunteers are both virtual and mobile -- even those that work on-site -- because many already access information, [...]

 If mastery, autonomy and purpose are keys to motivation, there is no better way to motivate volunteers than through leadership programs that allow volunteers to experience all three.
 But, how can you inspire volunteers to lead and support them when you have no time and little money?

 MP900387727In today's wired world, volunteers can make significant contributions to an organization, even if they live tens, hundreds, or thousands of miles away.
 Working virtually volunteers can be just as effective (or as ineffective) as those working on site.